jhildenbiddle/css-vars-ponyfill/README.md

 ## Features

 - Client-side transformation of CSS custom properties to static values in legacy browsers
-- Unified interface for adding or modifying values in modern and legacy browsers
+- Unified interface for modifying runtime values in modern and legacy browsers
+- Persistant changes on subsequent calls in legacy browsers
-- Supports custom property fallback values
+- Support for custom property fallback values
 - UMD and ES6 modules available
 - Lightweight (4.5k min+gzip) and dependency-free